RobertAmbroziak/BudgetWallet/Description/DiaryReadme.md

   -	Edit icon next to each record
   -	Open budget details on click + return option available in the budgetDetails

+### Day 39
+* Further development of budget configurations
+  - List of periods
+  - List of budget categories